veeramani110400/DLL-Side-Loading/README.md

 ## ⚡ How It Works

 * Many applications probe multiple directories before successfully loading a DLL.
-* If any of these directories are **writable by an unprivileged user**, an attacker can drop a malicious DLL to hijack the trusted process.
+* If any of these directories are **user-writable**, an attacker may drop a malicious DLL and hijack the process.
-* This tool flags only **actual risks** (paths writable by a standard user).
+* The tool flags **possible risks** using three checks:

+  1. EXE loads DLLs via relative paths
+  2. DLL lookup paths overlap with known **user-writable locations**
+  3. DLL signature validation is missing or not enforced

 ---

 ## 📌 Notes

-* The tool is for **detection and auditing** only — it does not block DLL sideloading.
+* This tool is for **detection and auditing only** — it does not block DLL sideloading.
 * Designed for **blue teams, DFIR analysts, and EDR developers**.
-* Results can be extended to **export JSON/CSV** for integration with SIEM or security pipelines.
+* Results can be extended to **export JSON/CSV** for SIEM or pipeline integration.

 ---

 ### 🔖 GitHub Repo Description (short tagline)

-> Detects **DLL sideloading risks** on Windows by analyzing Procmon logs and verifying writable DLL search paths as a standard user.
+> Detects **possible DLL sideloading risks** on Windows by analyzing Procmon logs and applying heuristic checks (relative DLL paths, writable directories, missing signature validation).

 ---